Interventional Radiology Innovation at Stanford (IRIS)

 IRIS aims to pioneer the development of new minimally invasive image-guided innovations by bridging world-class clinical radiologists and interventionalists with Stanford's unique innovative infrastructure and Silicon Valley's entrepreneurial ecosystem.

-The goal of IRIS is to provide the resources to efficiently facilitate both forward and reverse translational projects to help faculty and industry partners in validating and moving forward new minimally invasive devices, therapies, technologies and approaches from the benchtop to the patient’s bedside.
+The goal of IRIS is to provide the resources to efficiently facilitate both forward and reverse translational projects to help researchers and industry partners in validating and moving forward new minimally invasive devices, therapies, technologies and approaches from the benchtop to the patient’s bedside.

 Highlights